Current Status - Oregon

 Top 5 Things to Know

-• Oregon serves as a regional access point for abortion care.
+• Oregon continues to be a regional access point for abortion care.

 Strong legal protections and shield laws allow providers to serve patients traveling from more restrictive states, even as demand strains clinic capacity.